 Table A.8 shows the final response rate by mailing and overall, along with the number of completed surveys.
 The number of completed surveys shown here excludes duplicate surveys after cleaning the returned survey data to retain the form with the most complete information.
-The overall response rate for the 2016 GA Survey was 42.8 percent.
-Over 63 percent of responses were received on the Internet and 24 percent were received from the first mailing.
+The overall response rate for the 2017 GA Survey was 40.8 percent.
+Over 64 percent of responses were received on the Internet and 20 percent were received from the first mailing.
 The second and third mailings had lower response, but these rates are calculated conservatively.
-For example, the Mail 3 response rate is the proportion of aircraft that were sent Mail 3 and returned that hard-copy survey.
+For example, the Mail 3 response rate is the proportion of sampled aircraft that returned that hard-copy survey.
 If a third mailing was sent, but the survey was later completed on-line, then the response is recorded as "Internet."